bonitasoft/bonita-doc/md/list-of-documents.md

-# How to manage a list of documents
+# manage a list of documents

+Bonita allows you to group documents with lists.

+## How to

 A list of documents is represented by several documents having the same name (attribute "name").
 It is possible to add/remove elements to a list using the same methods as for a simple document.

-## Get the documents of the list
+### Get the documents of the list

 In a case with `myDocList` as a list of documents, use the following request to sort the result by ascending index value: